Grzegorz Braun: European Union

+Braun supports a Polish withdrawal from the European Union (EU).
+He has called the EU a "eurokolkhoz".
+(Note: A kolkhoz was a type of collective farm in the Soviet Union.)

 Braun stole a flag of Europe from the Ministry of Industry and burnt it at the Pacification of Wujek memorial.

 On 6 May 2025, Braun travelled to the Ministry of Industry in Katowice with Roman Fritz and a group of supporters, where they demanded to meet with Minister Marzena Czarnecka.
 After being told that she was attending a meeting in Warsaw, they asked to see the acting minister, Kinga Okrzesik-Faruga, and said that they were staging a "parliamentary intervention".
 They posed questions to Okrzesik-Faruga regarding her role in the ministry and the liquidation of coal mines, which she said she would answer in writing.

 While leaving the building, Braun stole a flag of Europe from the lobby of the building after a short argument with ministry employees, trampled upon the flag, drove with it to the Wujek mine, wiped his shoes with it, and burnt it under the monument to the miners killed there.
 He posted a recording of the flag burning on Twitter with the caption "The miners of the 'Wujek' mine and others died at the hands of the Soviet authorities not so that a Euro-Soviet regime would be established on Polish soil today."
+In March 2026, the European Parliament voted to waive Braun's immunity in connection with criminal proceedings concerning this incident.

 Israel and Palestine

 On 7 October 2024, during a debate in the European Parliament on the first anniversary of the October 7 attacks that initiated the Gaza war, Braun called for Israel to be designated a terrorist state, describing Benjamin Netanyahu and his government as the "largest and most criminal terrorist organisation".
-Braun disrupted a moment of silence held during the European Parliament's sitting in commemoration of the 2025 International Holocaust Remembrance Day by shouting "Let’s pray for the victims of the Jewish genocide in Gaza."
+Braun disrupted a moment of silence held during the European Parliament's sitting in commemoration of the 2025 International Holocaust Remembrance Day by shouting "Let's pray for the victims of the Jewish genocide in Gaza."
 He repeated the sentence again, thanked the audience for "praying for the victims of the Jewish genocide in Gaza", and was subsequently excluded from the meeting and escorted out.

 Braun later claimed on social media that he did not "disrupt" the proceeding, but was merely "supplement[ing]" it, saying, "I shared the comment that apparently all victims are equal, but some are more equal than others".
 Polish MEP Łukasz Kohut condemned Braun's actions, calling him a "disgusting creature", and Dutch MEP Bert-Jan Ruissen said that Braun was antisemitic and called upon the European Parliament to impose the "highest possible sanction".
 The European Jewish Congress said that the incident was a "vile display of antisemitism in the heart of European democracy."